adlai/scalpl/README.md

 # Abstract

-There *will be* an engine for expressing arbitrarily intricate policies for placement and removal of offers in asset exchanges; today, it *is* hardcoded as a market maker.
+There *will be* an engine for expressing arbitrarily intricate policies for financial planning, execution, and study thruwaut ; today, it *is* hardcoded as a market maker.
 We also *endeavor* to provide a constructive extension of [Kerckhoffs's Law](https://en.wikipedia.org/wiki/Kerckhoffs%27s_principle) to game theory, although it may require [un?]countably infinitely many steps.